How to get Apple Watch Hermès Cuff Band look for less

 While it's not an Hermès, you won't have to take out a second mortgage on your home just to be able to strap this Apple Watch cuff to your wrist.

-Made with genuine leather and featuring a stainless steel clasp, lugs, and Apple Watch adapter, the Burkley Case Apple Watch cuff comes close to matching the Apple Watch Hermès look in color and style.
+Made with genuine leather and featuring a stainless steel clasp, lugs, and Apple Watch adapter, The Burkley Case Apple Watch cuff comes close to matching the Apple Watch Hermès look in color and style.
 Like the Hermès, this cuff fits only the 42mm version of the Apple Watch, so make sure this is the version you have before purchasing.

 People who own the Burkley Case Apple Watch cuff say that it is comfortable to wear and that they often get complimented when wearing it.

-Costing less than $90, the Burkley Case Apple Watch cuff is a fantastic choice if you want that rich Hermès look without the Hermès price
+Costing around $39, the Burkley Case Apple Watch cuff is a fantastic choice if you want that rich Hermès look without the Hermès price.

 Vilo V-Moro cuff band

-The Vilo V-Moro cuff band is of a similar style to the Apple Watch Hermès, and comes in three different colors.
+The Vilo V-Moro cuff band is similar in style to the Hermès and comes in three different colors.

 The V-Moro cuff band fits the 38mm and the 42mm Apple Watch and is made of genuine leather, just like the Hermès, but unlike the Hermès you can choose between a brown, red, and black leather strap.